ibm-cloud-docs/codeengine/fleet-observability.md

 1. In the console, go to the [Code Engine projects page](https://cloud.ibm.com/containers/serverless/projects){: external} and select the project that your fleets run in.
 2. Click **Secrets and configmaps**.
-3. Click on the `codeengine-fleet-defaults` secret.
+3. Click the `codeengine-fleet-defaults` secret.
    1. If it was not created before: click **Create**.
    2. Select **Generic secret**, then click **Next**.
    3. Name the secret `codeengine-fleet-defaults`.
 You must use this exact name and formatting.